internetarchive/fatcat-scholar/README.md

     make test

+To start the web interface run:

+    make serve

 While developing the web interface, you will almost certainly need an example database running locally.
 A docker-compose file in `extra/docker/` can be used to run Elasticsearch 7.x locally.
 The `make dev-index` command will reset the